kgrajski/ercot_dart/README.md

 All data in this README are from the ERCOT Loading Zone (Houston) for the period 1/1/2024 - 6/4/205.

 **Key Features:**

 - Historical ERCOT price data collection via official API (See: https://www.ercot.com/services/mdt/data-portal)
 - Comprehensive exploratory data analysis of DART patterns
 - Time series feature engineering for price prediction
 - Machine learning models for DART forecasting
 - Rich visualization suite for market analysis
+- Flexible framework for modeling regression and classification
+- Framework for evaluating various and sundry trading strategies

+## Project Objectives

+Objectives of this project are to:
+- Attain knowledge of wholesale electricity markets through "learning by doing"
+  - ERCOT appealed on the basis of superb educational resources and Public API
+  - Apply good Data Science practices of data wrangling, ETL, modeling, and visualizations
+- Create a workbench leveraging Factory Method object-oriented pattern to support multiple
+  - ERCOT data products and their ETL
+  - Modeling approaces (regression vs classification)
+  - Modeling methods (linear regression, ridge, lasso, xgboost)
+  - Back-testing of trading strategies (naive, signed_prob)
+- Experience hands-on working with Cursor (mainly claude-4-sonnet)
+  - Learn The Good, The Bad, and The Ugly of Coding Co-Pilots
+    - Main Learning: The Pilot is accountable for every line of code
+    - Subsidiary Learning: Beware of Pilot anthropomorphization and Co-Pilot sycophancy
+- Set stage for production
+  - Containerize (Docker)
+  - Productization (SageMaker?
+DataBricks?)
+  - Agent Integration (LangChain, LangGraph)

 ## Dependent Variable

+The dependent variable for this project is the Real-Time price vs Day-Ahead Market price for a given settlement point.
+As noted, we've chosen to develop this workbench using the Houston LZ data.
+As presented below, we settle as our dependent variable the signed log transform of the difference: real-time minus DAM price.

 ### Temporal Dynamics